 7. Goat Agency

 London-based Goat Agency is happy to provide campaigns worldwide.
 They currently operate campaigns covering, North and South America, Australia, Southern Asia, North Africa, various European countries, as well as their UK home base.
-Their clients include well-known brands such as Malibu, Yahoo, KFC, British Airways, Asics, Adidas and Apple.
+Their clients include well-known brands such as Malibu, Formula E, KFC, British Airways, Asics and Adidas.
 They are a young team, whose founders are still aged only 30, 28 and 22.

 They consider themselves a completely neutral influencer agency.
 They base their selections of influencers for client campaigns on data gathered from their CRM system.
-To date, they have worked on 1,200 campaigns and used 30,000 influencers.
-Their influencers make 2,000-4,000 posts per week as part of their campaigns.
+To date, they have worked on over 1,200 campaigns and used 30,000 influencers.
+They do not represent any influencers directly, therefore they select influencers for each campaign based on the brands needs and campaign goals rather than obligation to channels.

 Goat emphasises the importance of the data they collect.
 They tell you for each potential influencer: